 Emaleigh is a native of San Antonio who began following her passion for animals in high school as a pet sitter and dog walker and as a volunteer at the San Antonio Humane Society.
 It didn't take her long to decide that she wanted to pursue a career in animal training and behavior.
 After high school, she continued to gain experience by working at various pet stores and boarding, training, and daycare facilities.

 In fall 2015, Emaleigh attended the Dog Training Professional course through the Karen Pryor Academy, which cemented her philosophy of the use of positive training methods.
-She continues her education through online coursework, video training, and reading.
+She holds a certification of her knowledge of dog training (CPDT-KA) from the Certification Council for Professional Dog Trainers, Inc.

 Emaleigh originally began as a LOMA client training her sister's service dog.
-Now she has transitioned and accompanies the lead trainers and also works with our puppy clients.
-She will be sitting for her CPDT-KA exams in March, 2019.
+She will be taking her Fear Free certified exams in Fall 2019.

 Sarah Spencer, Assistant Trainer